Retired Breeding Dogs

 • Another social, confident medium- to large-sized dog in the household.
 A confident household dog who is social with humans and other dogs to help the former breeding dog navigate and become accustomed to their new world.

-• Provide a “safe spot” for the dog, such as a crate or enclosed area where he can retreat if overwhelmed.
-Placing the safe spot where the family is often present lets him observe family life without feeling stressed.
+• A “safe spot”, such as a crate or enclosed area where they can retreat if overwhelmed.
+Placing the safe spot where the family is often present lets them observe family life without feeling stressed.

-• Set a routine.
-Despite coming from a less than ideal environment, it is the only life he knows.
-So although you know he is safe now, he is confused and terrified of this new way of life.
-Knowing what to expect will help your dog feel safe.
+• A set routine will help your dog feel safe.
 Feed at the same time every day, schedule potty breaks and walks, and be consistent about household rules.

 • Be patient and proceed slowly.
 Do not force your dog to accept your touch.
-Let him come to you when he is ready.
-Slowly introduce only a few new experiences at a time.
+Let them come to you when they are ready.
+Slowly introduce new experiences one at a time.

 9 years